MA678-2021Fall-work/MA678-midterm-project/README.md

 - This repo will contain:
 - Midterm project proposal
 - Datasets that I use
-- Project document
+- Project main report document
+- Appendix
-- R codes
+- Supplement